-A program of KCDDD designed to help students achieve employment in their final year of the Transition Program.
-Students must be clients of DDA and must apply in the spring before the student's final year of school.
+A program of King County Developmental Disabilities Division (KCDDD) designed to help students achieve employment in their final year of the Transition Program.
+Students must be clients of DDA and are encouraged to apply when they first start their high school transition program.
 Taking part in this program may help connect students with adult waiver services.
-Talk to the teacher or go here for more information: http://www.kingcounty.gov/healthservices/DDD/services/employment/school-to-work.aspx.
+Talk to the teacher or go here for more information: https://kingcounty.gov/en/dept/dchs/human-social-services/developmental-disabilities/youth-adults/school-to-work-program.